17026184uhi/assignment117026184/README.md

 # 2. checkURLValue

     This function has a hard-coded copy of the expected URL.
-This is not normally good practice as such things may change unexpectedly and without necessarily warning those maintaining this code but in this specific case where the URL is specified directly and only for this assignment, the hard-coded value is contained within the function.
+This is not normally good practice as such things may change unexpectedly and without necessarily warning those maintaining this code but in this specific case where the URL is specified directly and only for such an assignment, the hard-coded value is contained within the function.
     The function then compares, using an exact compare (which checks for the data type as well as the value) the supplied URL against this hard-coded URL.

 # 3. checkURLEndsWithBalances

     A URL may contain other elements such as a query.
 Hence it is possible that such additional information may be added to the end of the expected URL.
 It is assumed that any such additional information will follow a question mark.
-The function therefore checks for a question mark and splits the URL in two there if present, and from there treats the preceeding string as the URL.
+The function therefore checks for a question mark and splits the URL in two therat that point if present, and from there treats the preceeding string as the URL.
     The URL (or that before any question mark) is then checked to see if it ends with the word <balances>; if it does not then it is not for this question.
 This has been written in this way as a separate function to that for checking the entire URL as, should the entire URL check no longer be valid following some future and unknown change, this function may still be valid.

 # theUrl.test.js